A Scout is Reverent…

 For Scouts BSA, Venturing, Exploring and Adult Scouters

-Journey of Faith: a 5 Mile Urban Faith Hike held annually in April.
+Journey of Faith (plans are under way to conduct this event this fall in a socially distant way): a 5 Mile Urban Faith Hike held annually.
 Participants will walk to several faith houses to learn about different faiths and their Religious Emblems

 For Cub Scouts